A Dimension-free Algorithm for Contextual Continuum-armed Bandits: Analysis of the Regret

 \end{proposition} Proposition~\ref{prop:regret-single-bin} uses the standard convergence results of KWSA.
 However, we need to analyze the property of $f_B(y)$ in \eqref{eq:fB} carefully.
 In particular, the assumptions imposed in Section~\ref{sec:assumptions} are for the function $f(x,y)$.
 First, we translate the assumptions in Section~\ref{sec:assumptions} of $f(x,y)$ to obtain other crucial properties, including Lipschitz continuity, Lipschitz-continuous gradient and negative-definite Hessian matrix.
 Second, we prove the interchangeability of expectation and differentiation of $f(x,y)$ to make sure the properties are extended to $f_B(y)$.
 Third, with the regulairty conditions of $f_B(y)$, we apply the asymptotic analysis in the stochastic approximation literature to derive finite time bound of Algorithm~\ref{alg:single-bin}.
 More precisely, the left-hand side of \eqref{eq:proposition1} can be bounded by $\|y^\ast(B)-y_t\|_2^2$, because of bounded eigenvalues of the Hessian matrix.
 Then we bound $\|y^\ast(B)-y_t\|_2^2$ by a decreasing sequence with convergence rate $t^{-\frac{1}{2}}$.

 \begin{remark} According to Proposition~\ref{prop:regret-single-bin}, when there is not contextual information, Algorithm~\ref{alg:single-bin} achieves a bound $O(d_y^{3/2}\sqrt{T})$ for continuum-armed bandits.
-The problem is studied before in the literature and we compare to their results below. \citet{cope2009regret} shows a similar regret bound $O(\sqrt{T})$ asymptotically.
-We relax the thrice-continuously-differentiable assumption in their paper and provide a finite-sample bound. \citet{bubeck2011x} find that if the smoothness parameter of the payoff functions around the maxima were known, then the near-optimal regret $\tilde{O}(\sqrt{T})$ could be achieved, independent of the dimension of the arm space.
+The problem is studied before in the literature and we compare to their results below. \citet{cope2009regret} shows a similar regret bound $O(\sqrt{T})$ asymptotically. {Our work has two improvements over his.
+First, we relax two critical assumptions in his paper, i.e., "the payoff function should be three times continuously differentiable" and "the set of optimal arms $\{y^*(x),x \in \mathcal{X}\}$ should be convex and contain an open ball in $R^{d_y}$".
+Second, our regret bound is a finite-time bound, while his is asymptotic.} \citet{bubeck2011x} find that if the smoothness parameter of the payoff functions around the maxima were known, then the near-optimal regret $\tilde{O}(\sqrt{T})$ could be achieved, independent of the dimension of the arm space.
 We do not require a certain degree of smoothness for the payoff function; instead, global convexity/concavity is imposed.
 In practice, knowing whether the unknown payoff function is convex seems to be more reasonable than knowing how smooth the function is.
-In a similar setting, \citet{agarwal2013stochastic} propose an algorithm whose high-probability regret bound is $\tilde{O} (poly(d) \sqrt{T})$.
-We eliminate the logarithmic terms in the bound and obtain a bound in expectation. \end{remark}
+In a similar setting, \citet{agarwal2013stochastic} propose an algorithm whose high-probability regret bound is $\tilde{O} (poly(d) \sqrt{T})$. {Comparing with \citet{agarwal2013stochastic}, we have three advantages.
+First, we eliminate the logarithmic terms in the bound.
+Second, we prove the bound with probability 1 instead of $1-1/T$ in their paper.
+Third, our algorithm is easy to implement.} \end{remark}

 From Proposition~\ref{prop:regret-single-bin}, we know that the regret incurred in one bin is bounded by $O(d_y^{3/2}\sqrt{T})$ if there are $T$ epochs to learn in that bin.
 This is because summing up $1/\sqrt{t}$ leads to